ChernweiRen/Dancing_In_the_Dark/README.md

 Set `--gpu` to specify the GPU for image inferring.

 **Tips!!!**
 The input image must be a RAW image!
-If you only have RGB images, you should convert RGB images to RAW images through the following two works.
+If you only have RGB images, you should convert it to RAW images through the following two works.
 [CycleISP](https://github.com/swz30/CycleISP) &
 [InvertibleISP](https://github.com/yzxing87/Invertible-ISP)